Closurea/NumbConv/README.md

 # NumbConv
-A program that Converts binary number to decimal and vice versa
+A program that Converts binary number to decimal and vice versa written in C.